stephenberry/glaze/README.md

 ## Compiler/System Support

 - Requires C++20
-- Only tested on 64bit systems
+- Only tested on 64bit systems, but should run on 32bit systems
 - Only supports little-endian systems

 [Actions](https://github.com/stephenberry/glaze/actions) build and test with [Clang](https://clang.llvm.org) (15+), [MSVC](https://visualstudio.microsoft.com/vs/features/cplusplus/) (2022), and [GCC](https://gcc.gnu.org) (12+) on apple, windows, and linux.